rykertracy/Tracy_Thesis_2023/Filtering Data/README.md

 Clean_Signal_Identifier_2023Z.m - Finds signals with a clean signal to noise ratio and places it into an array called 'clean_signal.mat'.

 make_data_list.m - creates a .mat file that serves as a Master for all the data available.
 Created on April 14, 2023.

-## Notes to self/TO DO
-Waveform_Auditor was important, but I don't quite remember to how to operate it.
-It's not in gitHub yet. let's make sure we understand how it's used properly.